 Doing the only thing she knew to do under the circumstances, she gargled with warm, salty water, but it did nothing to help ease the pain.
 It actually did the opposite by igniting a blaze in her throat, exacerbating the already unrelenting pain.

-To ascertain whether she’d been the victim of a deceptive illusion caused by the narrow beam of light instead of actually seeing an unusual, out-of-place oddity, Monica needed to take a closer look.
+To find out whether she’d been the victim of a deceptive illusion caused by the narrow beam of light instead of actually seeing an unusual, out-of-place oddity, Monica needed to look closer.
 Picking up the flashlight, she slowly stepped up to the mirror and opened her mouth.

-She hadn’t imagined it and what she was seeing certainly wasn’t flashlight beam trickery.
+She hadn’t imagined it.
+What she was seeing certainly wasn’t flashlight beam trickery.
 What appeared to be a tonsil stone protruded from the left side of her throat.
 But Monica knew it couldn’t be, because of all the ones she’d ever had as a kid, none of them had been the color of grass.

 At first glance, it was about as big as a pea.
 As she stared into the mirror with her mouth agape, it expanded to the size of a penny and developed into a brighter shade of green.

 Monica abruptly started coughing and gagging against the large protrusion, struggling to catch her breath.
-When the incident finally subsided after several minutes, Monica closed the lid on the toilet and sat down, shaken, and frightened.
+When the incident finally subsided after several minutes, Monica closed the lid on the toilet and sat down, shaken by what she’d seen.
 She felt dizzy, lightheaded, and winded.
-Looking at her hands, she saw that they were trembling uncontrollably.
-She rubbed them together and shook her arms in an effort to calm down.
+Looking at her hands, she saw they were trembling uncontrollably.
+She rubbed them together and shook her arms, trying to calm down.
 Her heart pounded anxiously inside her chest.
-She thought about waking Dale up and going to the emergency room but reconsidered when she wasn’t subjected to another round of uncontrollable coughing.
+She thought about waking Dale up and going to the emergency room, but reconsidered when she was spared another round of uncontrollable coughing.
 Slowly, she began to calm down and regain her composure.

 Monica gasped, not believing her eyes.
 In the short time that had elapsed since she’d last looked, the abnormality had increased in size and was now twice as large as before, extending almost to the center of her throat.
 What looked like tiny thorns extended from all sides of the ovoid-shaped growth and resembled the hundreds of sandspurs she’d stepped on while walking barefoot along the grassy area of the Florida beaches she’d visited throughout the years.
 Except that sandspurs were usually brown or tan, not leafy green.